Python-roborock/python-roborock/roborock/devices/README.md

 ## Architecture Overview

-The library is organized into distinct layers, each with a specific responsibility:
+The library is organized into distinct layers, each with a specific responsibility. **Different device protocols use different channel implementations:**

 ```mermaid
 graph TB